Skip to content

 Installation

-!pip3 install datapane
+pip3 install -U datapane

 Setting things up